Quantitative quantum soundness for all multipartite compiled nonlocal games

 Two recent and independent works began to close these gaps.
-Klep et al.~\cite{klep2025quantitative} established the first quantitative soundness bounds for all bipartite games by introducing a sequential variant of the Navascu\'es-Pironio-Ac\'in (NPA) hierarchy~\cite{navascues2008convergent,pironio2010convergent}---a powerful tool for bounding quantum correlations based on semidefinite programming.
-(See also~\cite{cui2025convergent} for a parallel independent work that approaches the same problem from the dual sums-of-squares perspective.)
-In parallel, Baroni et al.~\cite{baroni2025asymptotic} proved asymptotic quantum soundness for all multipartite games, developing composable tools that fully generalize the algebraic approach of \cite{kulpe2024bound}, setting up a strong mathematical foundation for future work.
+The authors of \cite{klep2025quantitative} established the first quantitative soundness bounds for bipartite games via finite-level certificates in a sequential variant of the Navascu\'es-Pironio-Ac\'in (NPA) hierarchy~\cite{navascues2008convergent,pironio2010convergent}; in particular, flat optimality gives bounds with respect to the tensor-product quantum value.
+See also~\cite{cui2025convergent} for a parallel independent work that approaches the same problem from the dual sums-of-squares (SOS) perspective.
+In parallel,~\cite{baroni2025asymptotic} proved asymptotic quantum soundness for all multipartite games, developing composable tools that fully generalize the algebraic approach of \cite{kulpe2024bound}, setting up a strong mathematical foundation for future work.

-However, a unified solution for the general multipartite case remains challenging, as both previous results use different (a priori not compatible) techniques, leaving the question of whether quantitative quantum soundness for all multipartite games can be achieved widely open.
-More precisely, the sequential NPA hierarchy of~\cite{klep2025quantitative} is tailored to two-player sequential games and does not naturally accommodate the complex algebraic structure of multipartite interactions of~\cite{baroni2025asymptotic}.
-Moreover, its core analytical tool---a signaling vs. non-signaling decomposition---is intrinsically bipartite and does not generalize.
+However, a unified solution for the general multipartite case remains challenging, as both previous results use different (a priori not compatible) techniques, leaving the question of whether quantitative quantum soundness for all multipartite games can be achieved open.
+More precisely, the sequential NPA hierarchy of~\cite{klep2025quantitative} and the nice SOS hierarchy of~\cite{cui2025convergent} are both tailored to two-player sequential games and does not naturally accommodate the complex algebraic structure of multipartite interactions of~\cite{baroni2025asymptotic}.
+Moreover, their core analytical tools are intrinsically bipartite and does not generalize.
 This is a significant obstacle, as multipartite nonlocality exhibits richer quantum phenomena than its bipartite counterpart, and the practical difficulty of enforcing physical separation among many parties makes a robust cryptographic compilation especially desirable.